Modern communication across the multitude of channels calls for new ways of thinking about content production.

 The censhare2Dalim Connector developed by w&co connects the Dalim soft proofing solution with censhare and ensures the complete integration of both systems.
 Images and pages are exchanged between the two systems by way of the interface, while the production and release status are synchronized, and event- based automatisms in further processing are triggered, controlled and steered.

-Comprehensive, digital, system-oriented. w&co is one of the most innovative full-service media service providers in Germany.
-As a specialist in print and online marketing, w&co draw on more than 18 years of experience in work-sharing, the system-controlled processes of content creation and media production.
+Comprehensive, digital, system-oriented. w&co - founded in 1954 - is one of the most innovative full-service media service providers in Germany.
+As a specialist in print and online marketing, w&co draw on more than 18 years of experience in work-sharing, the system-controlled processes of content creation and media production with censhare.

 This includes comprehensive consulting at every stage as well as inspired design and the implementation and support of individually devised system solutions.